Frequently Asked Question Answers

 We offer a variety of housing styles at IWCC.

 Our Suites style living is the most popular housing.
 Each suite is designed to accommodate four students and includes a living room, four individual bedrooms, and two bathrooms.

 The Reiver Village is an apartment is designed to accommodate two (single option) to four (quad option) students and includes a living room, dining area, two bedrooms, bathroom, and kitchen.

 Iowa Western's Reiver Tower residence hall is a high rise, five story building that houses male students in a traditional dorm room.
 There are single and double rooms available.

 When will I know my room and roommate assignment?

-Residence Life will begin the assignment process for Fall 2017 housing in June.
-We attempt to have room assignments and roommate contact information emailed to students by July 1st.
+Residence Life will begin the assignment process for Fall 2019 housing in June.
+We attempt to have room assignments and roommate contact information emailed to students by the begining of July.
 Remember that roommate selection must be mutual or we will not be able to grant your request.
 We ask that students do not attempt to call our offices about the roommate assignments, as they will be emailed as soon as they are completed.
 Emails will be sent to the email address provided on the application.